 When the time comes, your child may qualify for a scholarship or grant, but you can’t depend on that when working out a college savings plan.

 The federal tax code has two beneficial savings plans to use.
-Neither plan provides a tax benefit to making the original contributions.
-The benefit is that growth due to appreciation of the investments, if any, and earnings (dividends and interest) are tax-free when withdrawn for qualified education expenses.
-Thus, the sooner each plan is started, the better, because it will have more years to grow in value.
+Neither plan provides a tax benefit for making the original contributions.
+The benefit is that growth due to appreciation of the investments if any, and earnings (dividends and interest) are tax-free when withdrawn for qualified education expenses.
+Thus, the sooner each plan is started, the better because it will have more years to grow in value.

 Both savings plans allow the funds to be used for kindergarten education and above.
 However, these plans provide tax-free accumulation, and the more the funds are used for expenses at lower levels of education, the less tax benefits they will provide.
 Careful consideration should be given to using these savings plans for anything other than post-secondary education.

 More tax benefits will be gained by front-loading the contributions and thus having a larger amount for which the growth and earnings can be compounded.
-You should also be aware that anyone, not just you, can make a contribution to the child’s college savings plans.
+You should also be aware that anyone, not just you, can contribute to the child’s college savings plans.
 So if your child has any well-heeled grandparents, other relatives, or friends who would like to help, they can also contribute.